How Many People Consume Coffee Per Day? A Deep Dive Into the World’s Favorite Drink

 Trends: How Coffee Habits Are Changing

 Coffee culture has come a long way from the days when my grandparents simply drank whatever was on sale.
-The guy who cuts my hair recently spent 15 minutes telling me about his new home brewing setup that cost more than my first car.
-People aren’t just drinking coffee anymore; they’re diving into a hobby.

 I’ve noticed the instant vs. brewed battle evolving too.
 Remember when instant coffee was just that sad jar of crystals in your grandma’s pantry?
 Now there are premium instant coffees that actually taste decent.
-My camping buddies were impressed when I brought some on our last trip—way better than the gritty stuff we used to suffer through in the wilderness.